muhazizal/prompt-playground/README.md

 # prompt-playground

-An end-to-end playground for LLM prompting, multimodal experiments (vision, speech, image gen), and notes summarization.
-Build with Nuxt 4, Vue 3, Node.js, Express and OpenAI API.
+An end-to-end playground for LLM prompting, multimodal experiments (vision, speech, image gen), and a unified Mini Agent that can operate over notes.
+Built with Nuxt 4, Vue 3, Node.js, Express and OpenAI API.

 - CLI demos for tokens, embeddings, and chat prompting
-- Modular API server (prompt and notes) that proxies to OpenAI with metrics
+- Modular API server (prompt and agent) that proxies to OpenAI with metrics
-- Nuxt web app with a Playground and a Notes Assistant, with optional Firestore history
+- Nuxt web app with a Playground and a Mini Agent, with optional Firestore history

 ## Overview